Appalachian State vs. Arkansas State NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- The two teams combine to average 62.3 points per game, 5.7 less than the total in this contest.
+- These two squads combine to allow 66.9 points per game, 1.1 fewer than this contest's over/under.

-- The 66.9 combined points per game that these two squads have allowed this season are 1.1 fewer than the 68 over/under in this contest.

-- The average total in Mountaineers games this season is 56.8, 11.2 points fewer than Saturday's total of 68 .

 Appalachian State Stats and Trends

-- In Appalachian State's eight games this year, it has five wins against the spread.
+- Appalachian State has five wins against the spread in eight games this year.

-- This season, the Mountaineers have one against the spread win in two games as a favorite of 21 points or more.
+- The Mountaineers have been favored by 21 points or more two times this season and covered the spread in one of them.

-- Appalachian State's games this year have hit the over on four of eight set point totals (50%).
+- Appalachian State has hit the over in 50% of its opportunities this year (four times over eight games with a set point total).

-- Appalachian State is 2-1 against the spread and 3-0 overall in games when it scores more than 42.4 points.
+- Appalachian State is 2-1 against the spread and 3-0 overall this season when the team notches more than 42.4 points.

-- When Appalachian State totals over 559.3 yards, the team is 1-1 against the spread and 2-0 overall.
+- Appalachian State is 1-1 against the spread and 2-0 overall when the team totals over 559.3 yards.

-- The Mountaineers have turned the ball over 12 times this season, one more turnover than the Red Wolves have forced (11).

 - Find the latest spread and moneyline odds for Appalachian State at SISportsbook.